Compliance with global requirements for digital signatures, data management, and digital identification is our top priority

 Compliance is an integral part of how we do business - that's why meeting and exceeding legal standards worldwide is our most important objective.
 We acknowledge that our customers operate in highly regulated environments, and we want to make them feel safe using Penneo for their daily business activities.
 To this end, Penneo ensures all compliance requirements are well-met and offers its customers a comprehensive solution to compliantly manage their business processes.

-eIDAS Regulation: Digital signatures and Digital Identities
+eIDAS Regulation: Digital Signatures & Digital Identities

 Penneo meets all the most demanding eIDAS standards:

-Digital signatures created through Penneo meet the technical requirements defined by the eIDAS for advanced/qualified e-signatures (Art.
+Digital signatures created through Penneo meet the technical requirements defined by the eIDAS for advanced e-signatures (Art.
 26).
 Therefore, they are just as valid and legally binding as the traditional ones placed with ink on paper.
 Both the signatory and the recipient can thus have more convenience, trust, and security.

 Penneo uniquely identifies signers by using Digital IDs issued by Trusted Service Providers (TSPs) or Certificate Authorities (CAs) that are included in the EU Trusted List - this is how we ensure signers' authentication and provide certainty on users' identities.